-Erin Kurtz enters her second season at the helm of the Spartan men's and women's swim program looking to continue the strides made during her first campaign as the head of the program.
+Erin Kurtz enters her fourth season at the helm of the Spartan men's and women's swim program looking to continue the successes of the last three seasons of York College swimming.

 Kurtz came to the Spartan program after spending 2011-12 as a volunteer assistant at her alma mater Shippensburg University.
 Kurtz served as the interim head coach for the Red Raiders during the 2009-2010 season.

 The Spartans have had great success over the last three seasons.
 The Spartan men's team is a combined 25-14-2 overall while they are a sterling 11-3-1 in CAC competition.
 The men placed third in the CAC in Kurtz's first two season but jumped up to second this past season.The women's program reached a high-water mark of a third place finish at the 2014 CAC championships as the women have totaled 15 meet victories in the last three seasons.